CapybaraOrg/capybara-action/README.md

 ```

 2. Generate a [fine-grained personal access token](https://github.blog/changelog/2022-10-18-introducing-fine-grained-personal-access-tokens/) for your repository.
 In the `Permissions / Repository permissions` section, for `Actions` and `Contents` select `Read and write` access.
-   Then use the token value to register your repo to Capybara.
+   Then use the token value to register your repository to Capybara.
 You can use this template Curl request:

 ```
 curl -vvv -X POST -H "Content-Type: application/json" \